-If no corrosion inhibiting antifreeze is approved for a series, an appropriate coolant additive can be selected from the list of coolant additives approved for Series 4000 engines containing light alloy (see applicable Fluids and Lubricants Specifications A001061/xx).
+If no corrosion inhibiting antifreeze is approved for a series, an appropriate coolant additive can be selected from the approved of the 4000 series/containing light alloy (see applicable Fluids and Lubricants Specifications A001061/xx).
 Ensure, however, that prior to engine operation this coolant is replaced by a coolant approved in the Fluids and Lubricants Specifications of the relevant series.

 For series that only have application approval for emulsions, storage with filled corrosion inhibiting antifreeze is impermissible.